 Market Mapper uses 2013 Census data and reflects the boundaries of that time.

 You can use InfoShare to look at NZ's trade with other countries.
 You can find out what NZ is importing and exporting and compare the trends over time.
 You can also analyse NZ-Pakistan trade and identify the meerhandise being traded.

-If you are a trader and wish to obtain certain information from NZ or Pakistan you can fill the form below.
+If you are a trader and wish to obtain certain information from NZ or Pakistan click here.